 Walter Reuben, Walter Reuben Inc. (West Hollywood, CA)

-Walter Reuben have been involved with rare books, and all kinds of related paper ephemera, for his entire adult life, and working specifically with artifacts of film history for three and a half decades.
+Walter Reuben has been involved with rare books, and all kinds of related paper ephemera, for his entire adult life, and working specifically with artifacts of film history for three and a half decades.
 His specialties are: film, stage, and music history; LGBTQ aritistic and social history; African American cultural history; and pop culture photography.